 Levelling The Playing Field

-Levelling The Playing Field is a newsletter that is free - supported only by people who choose to support it - and will send you one short article with a lesson about the design, development, marketing, or business of games at least once every two weeks.
+Levelling The Playing Field is a newsletter that is free - supported only by people who choose to support it - and will occasionally send you one short article with a lesson about the design, development, marketing, or business of games.
 Every article will conclude with three actionable exercises to apply to your own work or thinking.
 My hope is that each of them will give you more context and insight into your craft.